acoh64/pde-opt/paper/paper.md

 # Summary
 Pattern formation occurs in diverse physical systems across many length scales, from quantum systems to planetary atmospheres, and has applications in nanotechnology and biology [@barad2021; @kim20224].
 The physical laws and dynamics that dictate pattern formation are often expressed in the form of partial differential equations (PDEs).
-To learn models for these systems, optimize these systems, control these systems, or apply modern machine learning techniques to these systems, we need fast, differentiable, and GPU-powered numerical solvers.
+To learn models for these systems, optimize, control, or apply modern machine learning techniques to these systems, we need fast, differentiable, and GPU-powered numerical solvers.

 The `pat-pde-opt` package provides implementations of PDEs that describe pattern formation in a range of physical systems.
-The package aso provides a framework for extending the implementation to more PDEs.
+The package also provides a framework for extending the implementation to more PDEs.
 The code is written in JAX [@jax2018] and is fully differentiable and GPU-accelerated.
 To solve the time-dependent PDEs, `pat-pde-opt` converts the PDEs using the method of lines into a system of ordinary differential equations (ODEs), and evolves the resulting ODEs using `diffrax` [@kidger2021].
 Notably, `diffrax` provides binomial checkpointed adjoint methods, which is often essential for differentiating through PDE solves with a large number of time steps, as the memory requirements of backpropagation scales linearly with the number of steps.